 With a “Visa C for Gainful Employment” or a “Visa D for Gainful Employment” you are entitled to travel to other Schengen countries3 for up to 90 days within the validity period of the visa.
 Additional visas may be necessary for travelling through non-Schengen countries.

 Bringing along family members

-Being in receipt of a scholarship does not entitle you, automatically, to bring along family members (spouse, unmarried minors) to Austria.
+Being in receipt of a scholarship does not entitle you automatically to bring along family members (spouse, unmarried minors) to Austria.
 The scholarship is not sufficient for this!
-If you do want to bring your family along, you have to bear the additional costs yourself and provide proof of being able to cover these costs (e.g. bank/savings account which can be accessed from Austria).
-Family members can also apply for a visa (“Visa C” or “Visa D” without the gainful employment addition) at the competent Austrian representative authority in their country of residence before travelling to Austria or – depending on their nationality – travel to Austria for a maximum period of 3 months without requiring a visa.
+If you do want to bring your family along you have to bear the additional costs yourself and provide proof of being able to cover these costs (e.g. bank/savings account which can be accessed from Austria).
+Family members can also apply for a visa (“Visa C” or “Visa D” without the gainful employment addition) at the competent Austrian representative authority in their country of residence before travelling to Austria or – depending on their nationality – travel to Austria for a maximum period of three months without requiring a visa.
 You can neither apply for nor renew a visa in Austria.
 The above-mentioned documents have to be submitted for each family member.

 1Third countries are all countries except EU/EEA countries and Switzerland